 I think you’d now quite rightly be telling me to back off and leave your house.
 And that would be right and proper.

 Many, many websites are doing just the same.
+Check out AKEA Web Solutions LLC to learn about completely accessible website options.
 You are being tracked, turned into data and sold to marketers eager to get you to part with cash.
 Ever had the strange experience when after looking for a particular product online, visits to completely unrelated sites throw up adverts in sidebars for that product?
 That’s what I mean.

 It makes me pretty sick to be a ‘product’ like this.
 And when added to the way many lifestyle bloggers are just turning into paid shills to try and earn a living as opposed to living a life, when I find myself tracked like this I get a little angry.